mitim-s/mitim-xml-dita-lw/README.md

 ## Features

 - **Validation**: Provides JSON schemas for validating DITA Lightweight topics, maps, and domains.
-- **Extensibility**: Supports customization and extension for specific use cases.
 - **Standards Compliance**: Adheres to the DITA Lightweight specification.

 ## Structure